 1 The BHP Foundation is a charitable organisation established and funded by BHP, which works in partnership with internationally recognised institutions, think tanks and non-government organisations to address some of the most critical sustainable development challenges facing society that are directly relevant to the resources sector.

-2 The direct costs associated with implementing social investment activities, including labour, travel, research and development, communications and costs to facilitate the operation of the BHP Foundation.
+2 The direct costs associated with implementing social investment activities, including labour, travel, research and development and communications.

 Matched Giving ProgramWe are proud to support the organisations that are important to our employees.
 Through our Matched Giving Program, BHP matches personal donations made by our employees to eligible not-for-profit organisations at a ratio of 2:1.
 BHP donates two dollars for every dollar donated by our employees.

-Our Matched Giving Program features 104 eligible organisations around the world, with their official chapters (if applicable) in other locations also eligible.
+Our Matched Giving Program currently features 100 eligible organisations around the world, with their official chapters (if applicable) in other locations also eligible.